#eCommerceAdvice

 E-commerce has also driven an increase in the amounts of data that needs to be processed, stored, and retrieved.
 This has resulted in enormous data centers that consume huge amounts of energy – as well as mirror servers in separate locations that add to the problem.

-9 Tips to Reduce Your Business Carbon Footprint
+9 Smart Steps to Lower Your Carbon Footprint

 These sustainable business practices will help you work towards a carbon neutral business.